Frequently asked questions

 What is included?

-The fee included 19 nights’ bed-and-breakfast accommodation; all tuition; all course materials, including reading materials; and a range of social activities.
-Lunches, evening and weekend meals are not included in the course fee.
+This covers 13 nights’ bed-and-breakfast accommodation; all tuition; all course materials, including reading materials; 3 lunches each week; and a range of social activities including welcome and farewell dinners.
+Evening and weekend meals are not included in the course fee.

 What are the Requirements?